 General Comments:

-Relevant overall comments about the paper will be included here

 1.0 Software Overview

 The software part of our design could be split into two parts: microcontroller and mobile application.
 The mobile application will contain a user interface for users to choose their desired drink from known drink list or mix their favorite drink through custom component selection.
 If user chooses to select house drink, the drink menu page will show up and the list of all built-in drinks will be available for user to inspect.
 User could inspect drink by click on the name of the target drink, and then an image of the drink as well as the brief description and component list of the drink will show up in a new view.
 The other way for users to choose drink is to select alcohol and beverage customly by identify the beverage and quantity (25ml is quantity ‘one’).